Police Department

 • Remove the coil wire and store it in a safe place when parking your car for an extended period of time.
 This has the same effect as the hidden switch, and adds an extra layer of protection.
 The engine cannot be started until the coil wire is replaced.

-• Always park in well lighted areas.
+• Always park in well lit areas.

-• Consider installation of an automatic alarm system.
+• Consider the installation of an automatic alarm system.
 There are many varieties of anti-theft devices available on the market today.
 While many seem to set themselves up as the ultimate in security, you should bear in mind that no system is “fool proof”.
 If you are in doubt, feel free to call the University police during the normal business hours or simply stop by.
-We’ll be glad to discuss with you the pro’s and con’s of any system, device, or method of making your automobile more secure.
+We’ll be glad to discuss with you the pros and cons of any system, device, or method of making your automobile more secure.

 6. Bicycle theft has become a booming business for thieves, especially since the advent of the 10-speed models.
 Bicycles can be easily marked with Operation Identification engraving tools.
 After you’ve engraved your bike, make a record of the design or number you used, and keep this record, bill of sale, and a complete written description of the bike (including the manufacturer’s serial number) in a safe place.
 Beyond this, we urge you to safeguard your bicycle by using one of several heavy duty locking mechanisms that are currently on the market.

 7. At times people return to their rooms, offices, etc., and find some stranger inside.
 The stranger usually has a “cover” story, such as: looking for employment, or trying to find some person.
 Regardless of the story provided, take close notice of the intruder’s appearance, age, height, weight, and clothing, and notify the university police as soon as safety allows.
 Do not forcefully confront intruders or pursue them when they flee.
 Such action involves a high degree of risk, and has in the past resulted in assaults upon members of the community.
-It is far more advisable to be able to provide a good description of an intruder and the direction of flight- then notify the university police who will respond immediately.
+It is far more advisable to be able to provide a good description of an intruder and the direction of flight- then notify the university police who will respond immediately.One method that has proven quite successful in the past is to simply say to a person whom you suspect as being an intruder, “May I help you?”
+If the person is an intruder, the chances are quite high that a “cover” story will be told, after which the person will leave the area.While you’re listening to the story, you can get a good look at the person and be able to provide an accurate description for the university police.
+Help protect yourself and your classmates and report all suspicious activity to the university police.
+You might make the difference as to whether or not a fellow resident or classmate is robbed or assaulted.

 • Know where you are going; people wandering about often stand out.